serod11/gofiber-boilerplate/README.md

 # requires air to be installed locally (https://github.com/cosmtrek/air)
 make run-live

+# run unit test
+make unit-test

 # build binary executable
 make build
 ```

 At this time, you have a REST API server running at `http://127.0.0.1:8080`.
-It provides the following endpoints:
+It provides following endpoints:

 * `GET /health`: a healthcheck service
 * `GET /book`: returns all books from database book table
 * `GET /book/:id`: returns a book by id
+* `POST /book`: add new book

 Try the URL `http://localhost:8080/healthcheck`, and you should see `{"status": "OK"}` displayed.